Anti-tank warfare: Tactics

-Towed anti-tank guns were thought to be the primary means of defeating tanks.
-At the battle of Kursk for example, the Red Army deployed more artillery regiments than infantry regiments and towed gun densities reached over 20 guns per kilometer of defended tactical zone.
+Towed anti-tank guns were considered the primary means of defeating tanks.
+At the battle of Kursk, for example, the Red Army deployed more artillery regiments than infantry regiments, and towed gun densities reached over 20 guns per kilometer of defended tactical zone.
 A towed gun was much cheaper than a tank and could be concealed in a shallow position.
 When time allowed, dugouts with strong overhead cover could be constructed.
-Guns deployed on reverse slopes and in flanking positions could take a toll of attacking tanks.
-However, gun crews were vulnerable to artillery, mortar HE fire and enemy infantry.
-Their positions had to be carefully selected and once engaged, they generally could not redeploy.
+Guns deployed on reverse slopes and in flanking positions could take a toll on attacking tanks.
+However, gun crews were vulnerable to artillery, mortar HE fire, and enemy infantry.
+Their positions had to be carefully selected, and once engaged, they generally could not redeploy.
 Experience strongly suggested that towed AT guns were less effective than self-propelled AT weapons and took heavier casualties.

 The tactic of ambushing enemy armor at grazing shot distances was perfected during World War 2.
-Some combatants, like the Soviet Red Army, doctrinalized it and used it to engage heavy German armor at optimal distances and angles.
+Some combatants, such as the Soviet Red Army, doctrinally applied it to engage heavy German armor at optimal ranges and angles.

-Self-propelled anti-tank guns were rare at the beginning of WW2, although the Belgian Army deployed a few T.15 tank destroyers and the French army was developing several wheeled and tracked designs.
+Self-propelled anti-tank guns were rare at the beginning of WW2, although the Belgian Army deployed a few T.15 tank destroyers and the French Army was developing several wheeled and tracked designs.
 The advantages of mobility and even thin armor protection were so compelling that most armies were using self-propelled AT guns by mid-war.
 Examples of these weapons included the US M10 GMC, German Jagdpanzer IV, and Soviet SU-85.